-- C. In addition to what is presently required when a player is ejected for unsportsmanlike conduct, a meeting shall be held with the player, coach, principal, and parent(s) or guardian(s) with a report on the meeting and plans to directly address the matter to be filed with the state office. - D. If a player is ejected for a second time for unsportsmanlike conduct, a more severe punishment shall be imposed. - E. Other non-monetary penalties may be assessed by the Executive Director based on all the facts. - F. In all situations where ejections occur for unsportsmanlike conduct, the individual will be removed from the next contest(s) following the one in which the ejection occurred.
-If the individual plays in a subsequent contest after being ejected for unsportsmanlike conduct the minimum penalty shall be increased by an amount determined by the state office.
+- C. In addition to what is presently required when a player is ejected for unsportsmanlike conduct, a meeting shall be held with the player, coach, principal, and parent(s) or guardian(s) prior to the player's next competition.
+A Confirmation of Sportsmanship Meeting Form must be sent to the state office by the principal.
+Schools that have not submitted the required Confirmation of Sportsmanship Meeting Form by the end of the sports season in which the violation occurred shall be subject to a \$100 fine. - D. If a player is ejected for a second time for unsportsmanlike conduct, a more severe punishment shall be imposed. - E. Other non-monetary penalties may be assessed by the Executive Director based on all the facts. - F. In all situations where ejections occur for unsportsmanlike conduct, the individual will be removed from the next contest(s) following the one in which the ejection occurred.
+If the individual plays in a subsequent contest after being ejected for unsportsmanlike conduct the minimum penalty shall be increased by an amount determined by the state office. - G. For substitutes leaving the bench area during an incident, the school will be fined a minimum of \$250.00.
+The school will be required to submit a report and video tape if available.
+All schools are instructed to inform individuals taping to continue taping all incidents.
+In addition, other non-monetary disciplinary action may occur, including but not limited to probation and/or restrictive probation for the sport in which the incident occurred.